-Hansa File: There are various myths circulating in the media for the dark web.
-One of them states that all movements within the dark web are truly anonymous and that the FBI or other law enforcement agencies cannot ascertain who is who.
+Hansa Folder: There are various myths circulating on the internet about the dark web or dark web.
+One of them states that all movements in the dark web are really anonymous and that the FBI or other police authorities can not determine who is who.

 This was widely reported in Bitcoin forums until June 2013.